senechaux/check-media-library-names-and-dates/README.md

 # Dependencies
-`pip3 install Pillow`
+`pip3 install Pillow opencv-python scikit-image`

 # TODO
-estimate date for "Fotos antiguas" and "Yo de peque" upload all photos to google photos compress images and videos before uploading
+estimate date for "Fotos antiguas" and "Yo de peque" investigate on how to rename videos with names like "rduced_size" investigate on how to rotate images according to their orientation, then resize them and then reupload them

 # DONE
 rename ny by ñ